localstack/docs/content/en/user-guide/aws/ses/index.md

 Simple Email Service (SES) is an emailing service that can be integrated with other cloud-based services.

-LocalStack supports SES v1 in the Community edition, with SES v2 and SMTP integration supported in the Pro edition.
+LocalStack supports SES v1 in the Community edition, while the Pro edition also supports SES v2 and SMTP integration.
-The full list of supported APIs can be found on the [API coverage page](https://docs.localstack.cloud/references/coverage/coverage_ses/).
+The full list of supported APIs can be found on the API coverage pages: [SES v1](https://docs.localstack.cloud/references/coverage/coverage_ses/) and [SES v2](https://docs.localstack.cloud/references/coverage/coverage_sesv2/)

 ## Getting Started